tusia313/react-project-display/README.md

-# react-project-display
+# 🥁 See how React work ! 🥁
-My first touch with React library, can't wait what'll be happend :D
+My first touch with React JS library, can't wait what'll be happend :D

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).